J-Bockhofer/rs-ratatui-i649/README.md

 ## Considerations

-It would probably be good to get to a place where having explicit lifetimes is not too much of a hassle, as this approach does not harness more efficient means of storing only a `&str` to the actual `String`.
+It would probably be good to get to a place where having explicit lifetimes is not too much of a hassle, as this approach does not harness more efficient means of storing only a `&str` compared to a `String`.

 Regardless, a similar approach may be valuable for newcomers to the ratatui community.